Alcohol in the Media

 When a person has lost the ability to control their drinking, especially when they see the harm being done to their life, they need professional help to quit and get that life back on track.
 This is when an alcohol recovery program can mean the difference between life and death.

-The inpatient alcohol recovery offered by the Narconon program first removes the person from access to alcohol.
+The residential alcohol recovery program offered by Narconon first removes the person from access to alcohol.
 Heavy alcohol consumption causes a person’s body to deteriorate and the road to full recovery may require withdrawal, detoxification and exact nutritional support to rebuild the body.
 At Narconon, these program steps are followed by life skills training, a significant component of maintaining an alcohol-free life.

 Contact Narconon today to find out how this program can help someone you love.